The Flowering Crab Apple Tree

-The flowering crab apple tree though has even more hidden values.
-This pretty ornamental tree can be a great pollinator for your eating apple trees and can help increase the yields of your fruit trees!
+pretty ornamental tree can be a great pollinator for your eating apple

-The pollen of a flowering crab tree is able to fertilize the flowers of eating apples so it is a good idea to plant them near your other trees.
+The pollen of a flowering crab tree is able to fertilize the flowers of eating apples so it is a good idea to plant them near your other apple trees.

 Wild crab apples are natives to Europe, Asia and North-America.
 As ornamentals for gardens though the hybrids are the most common choice.
 The flowering season of these modern hybrids is definitely a highlight in any garden!